-Ringworm is transmitted by contact with skin lesions, hair, and scale.
-The fungus can also be isolated from carriers (infected but asymptomatic dogs) as well as from the soil and surrounding environment.
+Ringworm is transmitted by contact with skin lesions, hair, and scales of an infected pet or person.
+The fungus can also be isolated from carriers as well as from the soil and surrounding environment.
 Carriers do not show signs of infection, but can infect surrounding animals.
-Hairs (which are covered with infectious spores) are continuously shed from the infected dog.
+Hairs, which are covered with infectious spores, are continuously shed from the infected dog.
 The veterinarian should examine the dog’s environment and living style in cases of infection, including close contact with any humans or pets with dermatitis in the household.
-Puppies and sick and immunocompromised dogs (as well as those from shelters) are at the greatest risk for infection.
+Puppies and sick and immune-compromised dogs (as well as those from shelters) are at the greatest risk for infection.

-Ringworm lesions can appear quite variable in dogs, who do not demonstrate the classic human ring-shaped lesion.
-Dogs typically display bald spots with associated scaly, crusty, irritated and sometimes itchy lesions that mimic other clinical veterinary conditions such as mites, allergy, or bacterial infection.
+Ringworm lesions can appear quite variable in dogs; they do not demonstrate the classic human ring-shaped lesion.
+Dogs typically display bald spots with associated scaly, crusty, irritated, and sometimes itchy lesions that mimic other clinical veterinary conditions such as mites, allergy, or bacterial infection.
 Your veterinarian has the diagnostic tools to differentiate these variable conditions from one another.

-Ringworm is diagnosed by fungal culture of hair and scale or crust from lesions, skin biopsy, KOH-DMSO preparation tests, or Wood’s lamp fluorescence (infected hair or scales will fluoresce under the light).
+Ringworm is diagnosed by fungal culture of hair and scale or crust from lesions, skin biopsy, or KOH-DMSO preparation tests.
 Hair from some cases will shine a fluorescent green color if examined under a Wood’s lamp.
 The Mackenzie toothbrush technique test (rubbing a sterile toothbrush over infected areas) is an effective way to obtain samples for culture, particularly in asymptomatic carrier animals.

-Can Humans Catch Ringworm from and Infected Dog?
+Can Humans Catch Ringworm from an Infected Dog?

 Ringworm is a zoonosis, or a shared disease between human beings and animals.
-Immunosuppressed humans (very young or very old individuals, individuals with chronic diseases such as human immunodeficiency virus or cancer, and individuals undergoing chemotherapy or post-transplant therapy) are most susceptible to ringworm infection and clinical disease.
+Immune suppressed humans (very young or very old individuals, those with chronic diseases such as HIV or cancer, and people undergoing chemotherapy or post-transplant therapy) are most susceptible to ringworm infection and clinical disease.